AndersonQ/gogettingstarted/01-http-handlers-middlewares/README.md

-# HTTP handler and middlewares

-## Handling http requests
+# Handling HTTP requests

 A `http.Handler` is the interface which will receives a request, process it and returns, better saying, _writes_ a response.
 Before diving into the `http.Handler` type, let's have a look at the http request and response, they are `http.Request` and `http.ResponseWriter` respectively.

-### `http.Request`
+## `http.Request`

-It is the incoming or outcoming request.
+It is the http incoming or outcoming request.
 It's a struct, and some of its fields are shown below.
 Check the documentation (a.k.a. the source code) for the formal definition, here I'll summarise what we need for now.

 ```go